10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 As occupational therapists, we have a chance to shine and to offer what no other healthcare profession can: the use of occupation-based activities to heal and to restore people.
-With our clinical eyes and unique skill-set, we can turn daily activities into meaningful therapy interventions.
+With our clinical eyes and unique skill-set, we can turn daily activities into meaningful therapeutic interventions.

 2. It provides us a holistic approach.

 The use of occupation means that we’ve had to go to initial efforts to learn specific information about our patients: interests, hobbies, priorities, time usage at home, medical history and so on.

 The more we present opportunities for our patients to complete meaningful tasks, the more we learn about them from a personal and medical standpoint.
 In the end, we truly do what’s best for our patients when we view them holistically.

 3. Discharge results are actually satisfying.

 As part of plan-of-care requirements for most OT practices, we are obligated to include goals that are functional in nature.
-Instead of typing up, “Pt to participate in 20 minute-duration of upper body therapeutic exercise at 5 lbs per UE”, we type up more practical goals like “Pt to increase upper body strength to (insert score) in order to facilitate Independence in functional mobility and toileting task completion.”
+Instead of typing up, “Patient will participate in 20 minute-duration of upper body therapeutic exercise at 5 lbs per UE”, we create more practical goals like “Patient will increase upper body strength to (insert score) in order to facilitate Independence in functional mobility and toileting task completion.”

-When we sit our patients down for an upper body exercise regimen (and only that regimen) every day and discharge them home, we are left wondering if they will independently complete their own toileting.
+When we sit our patients down for an upper body exercise regimen (and only that regimen) every day and discharge them home, we are left wondering if they will be able to independently complete their own toileting.

 Encouraging active participation in occupation reassures both the patient and the therapist about what performance at home will look like.